 What constitutes regulatory excellence?
-Answering this question is an indispensable first step toward striving for, measuring, and, ultimately, achieving regulatory excellence.
-One useful way to answer the question would be to draw on the broader literature on regulatory design, enforcement, and management.
-But perhaps a more authentic way would be to look at how regulators themselves define excellence.
-In this paper, we investigate regulators’ definitions of regulatory excellence by drawing on a unique source of data that provides an important window on regulators’ own aspirations: their strategic plans.
-To date, a voluminous literature exists examining agency practices in strategic planning, but we are aware of no study that tries to glean from the substance of a sizable number of plans how regulators themselves construe regulatory excellence.
-The main task of this paper is undertaking just this effort.
+Answering this question is an indispensable first step for any public regulatory agency that is measuring, striving towards, and, ultimately, achieving excellence.
+One useful way to answer this question would be to draw on the broader literature on regulatory design, enforcement, and management.
+But, perhaps a more authentic way would be to look at how regulators themselves define excellence.
+However, we actually know remarkably little about how the regulatory officials who are immersed in the task of regulation conceive of their own success.

 Administrative Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Policy Commons, Social Policy Commons, Transnational Law Commons